 Learn what you can do to help protect older loved ones.

-Suffocation is the fourth leading cause of unintentional-injury-related death over all age groups.
-Choking on food or other objects is a primary cause of suffocation.
-Deaths rates rise rapidly at about age 74 and peak at 84.
-It is the second leading cause of unintentional injury death for people 87 and older.
+Suffocation is the fourth leading cause of unintentional injury-related death over all age groups, and choking on food or other objects is a primary cause.
+Suffocation is the second leading cause of unintentional injury death for people 87 and older.

 Not including boating incidents, about 10 people drown every day.
 It's the fifth leading cause of unintentional-injury-related death over all ages, and the #1 cause of death for children ages 1 to 4, mostly due to children falling into pools or being left alone in bathtubs.